tiffanymykah/Portugal-Red-Wine/Segment1 Presentation_Readme.md

 Target Variable :

-12. Quality : Based on sensory data, score between 3 and 8
+12. Description : Based on physiochemical data

 ## Questions to be answered with the data

-- Quality of the red wine basis sensory data, score between 3 and 8
 - Recomendation based on the wine quality